terminusdb/terminusdb-10-to-11/README.md

 ### Cleanup temporary files after a successful run
 By default, the tool will not clean up temporary files used during conversion.
 Using `-k` or `--clean`, the workdir will be automatically removed after a successful run.

-Note that this flag will be ignored if an explicit workdir was specified with `w` or `--workdir`.
+Note that this flag will be ignored if an explicit workdir was specified with `-w` or `--workdir`.
 This is done to prevent accidental removal of files that have nothing to do with the conversion, such as when an already existing directory was specified as a workdir.

 ### Verbose output
 Using `-v` or `--verbose`, the tool can be made to print out the steps it goes through while converting a layer.
 This can be useful to get more accurate status information.